tgrall/tgrall.github.io/blog/2006-04-23-oracle-bpel-debugging-internal-soap-messages.md

 see the request coming from the BPEL to a local partner link (and I am not talking about the SOAP Optimization yet).

-One way that I use to work around this issue in development --<span style="font-style: italic;">may be we have more simple solutions, but this is the one that I use</span>-- is to change the port of the OC4J and make the proxy listening on the port 9700.
+One way that I use to work around this issue in development _--maybe we have more simple solutions, but this is the one that I use--_ is to change the port of the OC4J and make the proxy listening on the port 9700.
 In this case you will be able to capture the requests made from BPEL to its partnerlinks.